FoamScience/meshingo/README.md

 and **minimal total mesh cell count**.

 A few notes before getting started:
-- The recommender system is **biased towards producing meshes with bigger cell sizes** on purpose
+- The recommender system is currently **biased towards producing meshes with bigger cell sizes** on purpose
-- There are measures in place to prevent over-fitting on the training dataset but this is difficult to guarantee; it's important to always add validation trials, which is skipped for now.
+- There are measures in place to prevent over-fitting on the training dataset but this is difficult to guarantee; it's important to always add validation trials, which is not yet implemented (check [The validation ADR](https://github.com/FoamScience/meshingo/blob/main/ADRs/0005-cross-validation.md))
 - The recommender system is fine-tuned for less-than-one-hour meshing operations which are carried out through [cfMesh] and that can be performed on a laptop.